-- -The observing mode SYNCHONIZED was foreseen for such kind of observations.
+-The observing mode SYNCHONIZED was foreseen for such kind of observations.
 It synchronizes the three arms at the middle of their exposures.
-This template can be used for following spectroscopic binaries. - -The readout time should be chosen as small as possible, i.e. here the 400kHz mode should be preferred to the 100kHz mode for the UVB and VIS mode.
-However it depends on the target too (timescale of the variation, faintness). - Highly time-critical object: fast flux variation: GRBs etc: RRM - -In case you want to observe objects visible during few minutes or hours such as Gamma Ray Bursts, the Rapide Response Mode is appropriate. - -Just follow the same strategy than indicated above and instead of the normal acquisition template, you will use the RRM acquisition template. - -In addition you may want the snapshot of the acquisition camera corresponding to the object at the end of the acquisition process and at the end of the OB.
-In such case, set the snapshot flag to TRUE instead of FALSE in the observing template.
-However, the imaging mode of XSHOOTER is not yet characterized and offered.
+This template can be used for following spectroscopic binaries.

+-The readout time should be chosen as small as possible, i.e. here the 400kHz mode should be preferred to the 100kHz mode for the UVB and VIS mode.
+However it depends on the target too (timescale of the variation, faintness).

+• Highly time-critical object: fast flux variation: GRBs etc: RRM

+-In case you want to observe objects visible during few minutes or hours such as Gamma Ray Bursts, the Rapid Response Mode is appropriate.

+-Just follow the same strategy than indicated above and instead of the normal acquisition template, you will use the RRM acquisition template.

+• Imaging mode

+In P93 the imaging mode of XSHOOTER will be offered.
+It has to be combined to slit or IFU observations for science OBs.

+The structure of the OB could be like this:

+Slit acquisition-stare imaging template1 with filter V 4 exposures of 2s- stare imaging template2 with filter I 3 exposures of 1s-slit nodding observations- stare imaging template3 with filter V...

+They will be useful in case of variable objects like the GRBs.
+More details will be provided in a dedicated document.

+The snapshots saved at each position during the acquisition sequence used from P88 to P92 are discontinued in P93.

-3.5.3 Telluric standard stars (see also Sect.5.6.1)
+3.5.3 Telluric standard stars and telluric lines correction (see also Sect.6.6.1)